 I didn’t think about it much for another forty years.
 The impression that remained was, roughly, this: Battle of the Boyne – Protestant English army triumphs over Catholic Irish; terrible slaughter by the riverbank that wrecked the hopes of the Stuart dynasty for all time in one decisive day.

-It was only when I began to research the historical background to Blood’s Campaign, the third book in my series about the brilliant but unusual artillery officer Holcroft Blood (a distant relative of mine) that I realized that almost everything I had assumed about the battle was wrong.
+It was only when I began to research the historical background to Blood’s Campaign, the third book in my series about the brilliant but unusual artillery officer Holcroft Blood (a distant relative of mine) that I realised that almost everything I had assumed about the battle was wrong.

 It wasn’t just the English against the Irish: King William’s army (about 36,000 strong) had many English regiments, of course, but also units hastily recruited from Ulster and large numbers of Dutch troops, including his famous Blue Guards, perhaps the best troops in Europe at the time.
 He also had Danish, German and Huguenot contingents.